ScratchAddons/website/site/faq.md

 We're also open for contributons of other aspects than the extension.
 You can view our repositories on [our GitHub organization page](https://github.com/ScratchAddons) and help us build them.

-### How can I put my name on the [contributors page](contributors.html)?
+### How can I put my name on the [contributors page](/contributors)?

 Please read and follow the instruction of [this issue](https://github.com/ScratchAddons/contributors/issues/{{ site.contributors_issue }}) in order to have your name on said page.

-### How can I remove my name on the [contributors page](contributors.html)?
+### How can I remove my name from the [contributors page](/contributors)?

-If you don't want your name on the page, please tell us by creating an issue on [our contributors repository](https://github.com/ScratchAddons/contributors/issues/), or by other means of contact.
+If you don't want your name to be on the page, please tell us by creating an issue on [our contributors repository](https://github.com/ScratchAddons/contributors/issues/), or by other means of contact.
 We're sorry for the inconvenience.

 ### What can I do if I find a problem?